-- Expand service to multiple Los Angeles County locations - Expand service and increase operating hours into Santa Barbara County - Reinstate routes suspended during the Coronavirus pandemic - Countywide Sunday service

-Since VCTC published the FY 2021/2022 Study, VCTC InterCity reinstated its service to pre-pandemic service levels in August 2021.
+- Expand service to multiple Los Angeles County locations - Expand service and increase operating hours into Santa Barbara County - Reinstate routes suspended during the Coronavirus pandemic - Countywide Sunday service - Since VCTC published the FY 2021/2022 Study, VCTC Intercity reinstated its service to pre-pandemic service levels in August 2021.
 Service was again reduced in November 2021 as a result of driver shortages and declining ridership.

-FY 2020/2021 Study
+FY 2020/2021 STUDY

 Around 500 comments were received from the 2020-2021 Unmet Transit Needs Study.
-Requests for service to Santa Clarita and between Fillmore and Moorpark met the15comment threshold but is not reasonable to meet due to the significant projected loss of LTF funds and fare revenue, as well as not being able to be accommodated with the existing fleet.
+Requests for service to Santa Clarita and between Fillmore and Moorpark met the15-comment threshold but was not reasonable to meet due to the significant projected loss of LTF funds and fare revenue due to the COVID-19 pandemic, as well as not being able to be accommodated with the existing fleet.
 The most common requests from this study include: